 How often have you opened a model and come across a formula like this?
-You know that if you want to make sense of it, you're going to spend way more than you'd like.
+You know that if you want to make sense of it, you will spend way more time than you'd like.

 And this formula is by no means the worst you'll see.

 So what makes formulas like this hard to read?